 Does this page answer your questions about Heritage Hall Blackstone?

-In addition, this facility also received favorable nursing grades this year.
-In fact, we awarded them one of our better scores in that area, with a grade of B. In determining a facility's nursing rating, we consider the quantity of hours nurses spend with residents as well as the level of skill of those nurses.
-This particular nursing home provided 0.3 hours of nursing care per resident per day.
-Finally, we also looked at several nursing quality-based metrics and this place excelled in some of these areas.
-With less than five percent of its residents sustaining pressure ulcers, it performed as well as any facility the country in this category.
+This nursing home also received a strong grade in our nursing category.
+We awarded this nursing home an above average grade of B in this area.
+When computing a facility's nursing grade, we look at the quantity of hours nurses commit to residents as well as the level of licensure of the nurses.
+This nursing home provides 0.3 hours of nursing care per resident per day.
+Finally, we also looked at several nursing quality measures and this place excelled in some of these areas.
+With less than five percent of its residents sustaining pressure ulcers, it performed as well as any nursing home the state in this category.
 This is generally a good indicator of quality nursing care.
-Pressure ulcers can frequently be avoided by providing better nursing care, such as by having a protocol of turning a patient even once per day.
+Pressure ulcers can often be avoided by offering better nursing care, such as employing a system of turning residents even once per day.

 Short-term Care Quality

 The next category we analyzed is short-term care.
 Unfortunately, we gave it a lowly F for this area, which is an abysmal score.
 This is certainly a major concern.
 In our short-term care score, we endeavor to create a fair measure for rehabilitation.
 In this process, we analyze the nursing home's offerings of skilled nursing services, including both registered nurses and physical therapy, as well as respiratory therapy.
 Unfortunately, we discovered that this place provides less registered nurse and physical therapist hours per resident than most facilities.
 The last statistic we looked at in this area is the percentage of patients who were able to return home from the facility.
 This facility struggled quite a bit in this metric as well, with just 4.2 percent of its patients returning home.
 This was well below average.